Heartbeat Like Thunder

-"Heartbeat Like Thunder" is a song by British singer-songwriter Steve Harley, released in 1986 by RAK as a non-album single.
-The song was written by Harley and ex-Cockney Rebel keyboardist Duncan Mackay, and produced by Mickie Most.
+"Heartbeat Like Thunder" is a song by English singer-songwriter Steve Harley, released by RAK as a non-album single on 21 April 1986.
+The song was written by Harley and ex-Cockney Rebel keyboardist Duncan Mackay, and was produced by Mickie Most.

 Background

-In 1985, Harley signed a five-album recording contract with Mickie Most's label RAK and his debut single for the label, "Irresistible", reached the top 100 of the UK Singles Chart.
-Towards the end of the year, Harley got involved with Andrew Lloyd-Webber's upcoming musical The Phantom of the Opera.
-He found himself back in the top 10 when "The Phantom of the Opera" single, recorded as a duet with Sarah Brightman, reached number 7 in February 1986.
+In 1985, Harley signed a three-album recording contract with Mickie Most's RAK and his debut single for the label, "Irresistible", entered the top 100 of the UK Singles Chart in June 1985.
+Towards the end of the year, Harley also became involved with Andrew Lloyd Webber's upcoming musical The Phantom of the Opera.
+He found himself back in the UK top 10 with the single "The Phantom of the Opera", a duet with Sarah Brightman, in February 1986.
 Harley soon found himself set to star as the Phantom in the upcoming musical.

-Despite his new commitments to the musical, Harley continued working on his own solo material for RAK, including "Heartbeat Like Thunder".
-It was recorded at RAK Studios with its co-writer and Harley's former bandmate Duncan Mackay on keyboards and Big Country drummer Mark Brzezicki on drums.
-It was mastered at the Penthouse, Abbey Road Studios.
+Despite his new commitments to the musical, Harley continued working on his own solo material for RAK, including "Heartbeat Like Thunder", which he co-wrote with his former Cockney Rebel bandmate, keyboardist Duncan Mackay.
+Mackay stated in 2025, "Normally when I wrote with Steve I would come up with the melody and chords and then Steve would adapt this to his vocals."
+The song was recorded at RAK Studios with Mackay on keyboards and Big Country drummer Mark Brzezicki on drums.
+It was mastered at the Penthouse of Abbey Road Studios.
 Upon its completion, Most was particularly interested in releasing the song as a single, with Harley recalling in 2015, "Mickie loved the song and produced it with great sympathy, I think."

-As the follow-up to "Irresistible", "Heartbeat Like Thunder" was released in April 1986.
-Despite the success of "The Phantom of the Opera" in the UK Singles Chart, "Heartbeat Like Thunder" failed to make an appearance in the top 100 and stalled at number 172.
-Regardless, Harley and Most continued to work together on Harley's upcoming solo album El Gran Senor.
+"Heartbeat Like Thunder" was released as single on 21 April 1986.
+Despite the recent success of "The Phantom of the Opera", "Heartbeat Like Thunder" failed to make an appearance in the top 100 of the UK Singles Chart and stalled at number 172.
+Regardless, Harley and Most continued to work together on Harley's upcoming solo album, El Gran Senor.
 The album was set for release in 1986, but after a remixed version of "Irresistible" was released later in 1986, RAK folded and the album was shelved.
 Some of the songs due to be released on the album appeared on Harley's 1992 album Yes You Can, but "Heartbeat Like Thunder" was not included.